jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   Anyone can deploy a project on an owner's behalf.

   @param _owner The address to set as the owner of the project.
 The project ERC-721 will be owned by this address.
-  @param _handle The project's unique handle.
-This can be updated any time by the owner of the project.
-  @param _metadataCid A link to associate with the project.
+  @param _projectMetadata A link to associate with the project within a particular domain.
 This can be updated any time by the owner of the project.
   @param _data A JBFundingCycleData data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
   @param _metadata A JBFundingCycleMetadata data structure specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   @param _mustStartAtOrAfter The time before which the configured funding cycle can't start.